calimero-project/calimero-server/README.md

 ### Docker image

 Pre-built Docker images for running the server are available on [Docker Hub](https://hub.docker.com/r/calimeroproject/knxserver).
+These snapshots might be [ahead of the latest release](https://github.com/calimero-project/calimero-server/issues/14) but in general not less stable than releases.

 Supported Features
 ------------------